osiclang/compiler/commands.md

 - File:  Filename(String)

 - Mode:
-..*1 - Read only
+...1 - Read only
-..*2 - Write
+...2 - Write
-..*100 - Create
+...100 - Create

 - CHMOD:
-..*eg. 655 (See file permissions for unix/linux)
+...eg.
+655 (See file permissions for unix/linux)
-..*is needed if your create a file on unix/linux
+...is needed if your create a file on unix/linux

 #### 13.2 read from file